invisibleacropolis-ops/RNGEN/README.md

   seeding tips.
 - `devdocs/rng_processor.md` & `devdocs/rng_processor_manual.md` – Middleware API,
   DebugRNG logging, and platform integration reference.
-- `devdocs/platform_gui_handbook.md` – Platform GUI workflows, replay tooling,
+- `devdocs/platform_gui_handbook.md` – Platform GUI tabs, batch export workflows,
-  and accessibility considerations for the forthcoming interface.
+  replay tooling, and accessibility considerations.
+- `devdocs/platform_gui_checklists.md` – Printable launch, export, and debug handoff
+  checklists that mirror the handbook.

 These documents expand on every script and workflow mentioned in this README and should be treated as the canonical reference for engineers joining the project.